sahan-98/Blog-api/README.md

 npm i --force
-install packages in the both frontend and backend
+install packages in the backend

 npm start
 Runs the app in the development mode.